GSA/piv-guides/_devconfig/ssh-linux.md

 ## configure SSH Daemon

   1. No SSH Daemon (SSHD) configuration is required.
-Place your PIV card's SSH public key in the appropriate authorized_keys file (e.g., /home/[login ID]/.ssh/authorized_keys).
+Place your **PIV card's SSH public key** in the appropriate authorized_keys file (e.g., /home/[login ID]/.ssh/authorized_keys).

-  2. To optionally configure SSHD to allow specific users to access a host via only PIV cards, complete the following steps:
+  2. To optionally configure SSHD so that specific users may access a host via only their PIV cards, complete the following steps:

      1. Change the configuration in the **/etc/ssh/sshd_config** file.
 Then restart the **sshd**.